jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 A simple way of assigning categories to our data would be to flatten the hierarchy and only consider the child classes.
 This would turn our problem into a $64$ class classification problem which can be solved with logistic regression / SVM / many other things.
 The drawback of this approach is that we make the assumption that each class is independednt, which we know is incorrect.

-We want to teach the model that "action toy figures" and "baby toddler toys" come from the same parent class.
-Intuitively, this can help when we don't have a lot of training data for a particular child class, and if we come across an item at inference time that we don't have a subclass for.
-Thankfully, one way to deal with these problems is by using hierarchical modelling.
+We want to leverage the fact that "action toy figures" and "baby toddler toys" come from the same parent class, "toy games".
+Intuitively, this can help when we don't have a lot of training data for a particular child class, or if we come across an item at inference time that we don't have a subclass for.
+One way to deal with this problem is by using hierarchical modelling.

 ## Data and Preprocessing